fhswf/MLPro/doc/rtd/content/rl/env/pool/bglp.rst

     - **State space**

-    The state information in the BGLP are the fill levels of the reservoirs.
+    The state information in the BGLP is the fill levels of the reservoirs.
     Each agent is always placed in between two reservoirs, e.g. between a silo and a hopper or vice versa.
-    Therefore, each agent has two state information, which are shared with their neighbours.
+    Therefore, each agent has two state information, which is shared with their neighbours.
     Every state is normalized within a range between 0 and 1.
     0 means the minimum fill-level and 1 means the maximum fill-level.